Gateau Frais Cupcakes, Or Fresh Cake Cupcakes

 The Gateau Frais Cupcakes

-The recipe for these little lovelies' batter is very easy.
+The batter for these little lovelies is very easy to make.
 You can use a cake mix of your choice, but I urge you to make your own from scratch.
-It tastes better and is much more rewarding than baking from a box plus you know exactly what's in them.
+It tastes better and is much more rewarding than baking from a box, plus you know exactly what's in them.

-After the cupcakes baked I cut a hole out of the center using a large pastry tip.
+After the cupcakes had baked, I cut a hole out of the center using a large pastry tip.
 I wanted to get as much icing in and on there as I could.
 I think Rouses does the same.

-The frosting is made of cream and mascarpone cheese with some powdered sugar and a bit of vanilla bean paste.
-You can find this paste in the cake decorating section of stores or use regular vanilla extract.
+The frosting is made with cream and mascarpone cheese, plus powdered sugar and a bit of vanilla bean paste.
+You can find this paste in the cake decorating section of stores, or use regular vanilla extract.
 I stuffed them with frosting by using a pastry bag and tip, but you can use a butter knife or spatula.

 Gateau Frais Cake or Cupcakes